mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: double kappamkc

         Used in :cpp:func:`medianKappaClipping`

+.. cpp:function:: int findPulsesNoise(gsl_vector *vectorin, gsl_vector *vectorinDER, gsl_vector **tstart, gsl_vector **quality, gsl_vector **energy, int *nPulses, double *threshold, double scalefactor, int sizepulsebins, double samplingRate, int samplesup, double nsgms, double lb, double lrs, double stopcriteriamkc, double kappamkc)

+    Located in file: *gennoisespec.cpp*

+    This function is going to find the pulses in a record by using the function :cpp:func:`findTstartNoise`

+    Steps:

+    - Declare variables
+    - Establish the threshold (call :cpp:func:`medianKappaClipping`)
+    - Find pulses (call :cpp:func:`findTstartNoise`)
+    - If at least a pulse is found
+        - Get the *pulseheight* of each found pulse
+    - Free allocated GSL vectors

+    **Members/Variables**

+    gsl_vector* **vectorin**

+        Not filtered record

+    gsl_vector* **vectorinDER**

+        Derivative of the low-pass filtered :cpp:member:`vectorin`

+    gsl_vector** **tstart**

+        Starting time of the found pulses into the record (samples)

+    gsl_vector** **quality**

+        Quality of the found pulses into the record

+    int* **nPulses**

+        Number of found pulses

+    double* **threshold**

+        Threshold used to find the pulses (output parameter because it is necessary out of the function)

+    double **scalefactor**

+        Scale factor to calculate the LPF box-car length

+    int **sizepulsebins**

+        Size of the pulse (samples)

+    double **samplingRate**

+        Sampling rate

+    int **samplesup**

+        Number of consecutive samples over the threshold to locate a pulse

+    double **nsgms**

+        Number of Sigmas to establish the threshold

+    double **lb**

+        Vector containing the baseline averaging length used for each pulse

+    double **lrs**

+        Running sum length

+    double **stopCriteriamkc**

+        Used in :cpp:func:`medianKappaClipping_noiseSigma` (%)

+    double **kappamkc**

+        Used in :cpp:func:`medianKappaClipping_noiseSigma`

+    .. cpp:member:: gsl_vector* vectorin

+        Not filtered record

+    .. cpp:member:: gsl_vector* vectorinDER

+        Derivative of the low-pass filtered 'vectorin'

+    .. cpp:member:: gsl_vector** tstart

+        Starting time of the found pulses into the record (samples)

+    .. cpp:member:: gsl_vector** quality

+        Quality of the found pulses into the record

+    .. cpp:member:: int* nPulses

+        Number of found pulses

+    .. cpp:member:: double* threshold

+        Threshold used to find the pulses (output parameter because it is necessary out of the function)

+    .. cpp:member:: double scalefactor

+        Scale factor to calculate the LPF box-car length

+    .. cpp:member:: int sizepulsebins

+        Size of the pulse (samples)

+    .. cpp:member:: double samplingRate

+        Sampling rate

+    .. cpp:member:: int samplesup

+        Number of consecutive samples over the threshold to locate a pulse (*samplesUp*)

+    .. cpp:member:: double nsgms

+        Number of Sigmas to establish the threshold

+    .. cpp:member:: double lb

+        Vector containing the baseline averaging length used for each pulse

+    .. cpp:member:: double lrs

+        Running sum length (equal to the *Lrs* input parameter)

+    .. cpp:member:: double stopCriteriamkc

+        Used in :cpp:func:`medianKappaClipping_noiseSigma` (%)

+    .. cpp:member:: double kappamkc

+        Used in :cpp:func:`medianKappaClipping_noiseSigma`

 .. cpp:function:: int FindSecondaries(int maxPulsesPerRecord, gsl_vector *adjustedDerivative, double adaptativethreshold, ReconstructInitSIRENA *reconstruct_init, int tstartFirstEvent, int *numberPulses, gsl_vector **tstartgsl, gsl_vector **flagTruncated, gsl_vector **maxDERgsl, gsl_vector **lagsgsl)